SplattyDS/DynamicAllocationDecomp/README.md

 # DynamicAllocationDecomp
-Decompiling objects from SM64DS so we can allocate the dynamically using DLs.
+Decompiling objects from SM64DS so we can allocate them dynamically using DLs.